TrDA-hab/Projects/SPI + I2S multi display/README.md

 `#define USE_UNIVERSAL_DISPLAY`
 `#define USE_MULTI_DISPLAY`

 - Rename the `platformio_override_sample.ini` file to `platformio_override.ini` and save.
 - In the `platformio_override.ini file`, comment out `tasmota` and uncomment `tasmota32`.
 - And don't forget to include your com port number.
 Then compile and flash your ESP32.

 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/004.jpg)

-- In the Tasmota firmware, go to `Consoles/Manage` File system, select and load the `SD1306_display.ini` file for the display in slot 2.
+- In the Tasmota firmware go to Consoles / Manage File system select and load the SD1306_display.ini file for the display in slot 2 (from the ... tasmota / displaydesc folder).

 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/006.jpg)

 - In the Tasmota firmware go to `Consoles/Edit Script`, insert the `display script`, set `Script enable` and `Save`.

 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/007.jpg)

 - Display script:
 ```arduino
 >D
 >B